 The Greek words, "Kfar Nafah" were inscribed on the 1,700-year-old rock, matching that of a modern village despite no continuous settlement.

-In the Golan Heights, where the Syrian village of Nafah had been until the 1967 war with Israel, an excavation discovered a large stone covering a tomb.
+In the Golan Heights, where the Syrian village of Nafah had been until the 1967 war with Israel, a 2020 excavation discovered a large stone covering a tomb.
 That stone turned out to be a repurposed boundary stone from 1,700 years ago.
 The inscription on the stone, translated from the ancient Greek, read “Kfar Nafah.”

 This was most fascinating to archaeologists because there has been little evidence of settlement continuity in the area for most of the previous 1,500 years, since Byzantine times.
 They speculate that many generations passed down the place name, even though people didn’t settle there.